Inspiration from the Best Commencement Speakers of 2018

 Commencement Speech Wisdom

 Spring brings CEOs and other business worthies to college campuses for the annual rite known as the commencement address.
 The best of these speakers imparts hard-won wisdom not found in textbooks.
 Financial professionals may find it occasionally useful to be reminded of the aspirations and hopes that marked career beginning and consider how much of that idealism still resonates.
 We selected excerpts from the ten most inspiring commencement addresses of the most recent commencement season.
-If you want to see more, the links will take you to full video and transcripts.
+If you want to see more, the links will take you to the full video and transcripts.

-Vice chairman and managing director, Morgan Stanley
+Carla Harris Vice chairman and managing director, Morgan Stanley

 Harvard Business School, Business School’s Class Day